akam9865/battleship/README.md

-## Battleship
+## Node Battleship

-Play battleship against anyone with an internet connection!
+Play battleship against anyone with an internet connection, or against an AI player